moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/tests.md

 ### Different testing approaches

-The type of testing performed depends on a number of factors, including:
+It is not always possible, or desirable, to execute every possible type of test in all circumstances.
+The suitability of different types of testing depends on a number of factors, including:

 - The layer that a model belongs to.
 Different testing might be appropriate in staging compared to intermediate.
 - The cope of the testing.
 A single new model might require different testing to a new macro, or an entire new project.